A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.

 Talking or thinking about it doesn’t change the fact: the natural course of human life.

-Yet, the pandemic suddenly made me super sensitive about mortality.
 I eagerly looked up the latest death toll.
-Uttered OMG.
-I let out an involuntary shiver and imagined just how bad it was going to get…
+Uttered “OMG.”
+I shivered involuntarily and imagined just how bad it was going to get…

 It started as a morbid curiosity and then became a daily habit.

-Then came realisation.
+Then came the realisation.

-I was making an already full-size gorilla even bigger!
 And doing so made everything else become invisible or tiny, such as:

-The Hope Gorilla
+The Power of the Hope Gorilla

 The virus has been around for a long time, wreaking havoc in every aspect of our lives.